The Role of a French Notaire

 There are approximatively 15,000 Notaires in France, which are dotted all over the country.
 Unlike most other professions, they have a monopoly over their duties.
 They are effectively civil servants and are charged by the Ministere of Justice (Ministère de la Justice) for receiving all the “actes” and contracts that require a seal of authenticity, date assurance, safe-keeping and authentic copies.

-When it comes to buying a house in France (see our guide), it is the Notaire that will prepare the final deed and will obtain all the searches regarding the property in question.
+When it comes to buying a house in France, it is the Notaire that will prepare the final deed and will obtain all the searches regarding the property in question.
 He will do all the necessary checks regarding right to sell and right to purchase.
 He will also check the title of the property to make sure it doesn’t contain any clauses that might cause a problem in the transaction or might have an adverse effect on the value of the property either at the time of purchase or in the future.
 He will also make sure that there are no mortgages outstanding on the property.

 When the day of purchase comes, the Notaire will read the deed through to both the buyer and the seller to make sure they are in agreement and will be responsible for making any necessary amendments.
 At that point, the purchaser will have transferred the money over and will take receipt of the keys.
 Post purchase, it is the Notaire who is responsible for registering the title deed at the Land Registry.